-What You Need to Know About Tax Examiner, Collector, or Revenue Agent
+What Does it Take to Be a Tax Examiner, Collector, or Revenue Agent?

 Tax Examiner, Collector, or Revenue Agent Responsibilities

 - Determine appropriate methods of debt settlement, such as offers of compromise, wage garnishment, or seizure and sale of property.

 - Contact taxpayers by mail or telephone to address discrepancies and to request supporting documentation.